DRKF: Distilled Rotated Kernel Fusion for Efficient Rotation Invariant Descriptors in Local Feature Matching: Experiments

 \subsection{Ablation Studies}

 To analyze the effectiveness of each component of our DRKF, we conduct ablation experiments on Standard Hpatches and Rotated Hpatches respectively.
 There are 5 variants considered in our experiments: the base model, RKF model, MOFA, DBase and DRKF model, which are all introduced in Section \ref{methods}.
 All experiments are implemented with homography augmentation of training data.
-The results are shown in Fig. \ref{ablation}, from which it can be concluded that: \begin{itemize} \item For Standard Hpatches, different methods show similar results, while DRKF still achieves the best matching performance under varying thresholds. \item The performance of the base model degrades severely on Rotated Hpatches, while it is clear that the introduction of rotation does not impair the matching performance of RKF. \item MOFA explicitly integrates multi-oriented features of the base model, therefore outperforms the base model on rotation-augmented datasets remarkably. \item With the supervision of MOFA, DBase overtakes the base model significantly, while still lagging behind DRKF because of inherent nature of CNN.
-DRKF utilizes rotated kernels to enhance the representation ability for rotation invariance, therefore surpasses any other variants, including its teacher, MOFA. \end{itemize} To summarize, two components of DRKF, i.e. RKF and its teacher MOFA all contribute to rotation invariance.
+The results are shown in Fig. \ref{ablation}, from which it can be concluded that: \begin{itemize} \item For Standard Hpatches, different methods show similar results, while DRKF still achieves the best matching performance under varying thresholds. \item The performance of the base model degrades severely on Rotated Hpatches, on the contrary, the matching performance of RKF is more steady. \item MOFA explicitly integrates multi-oriented features of the base model, therefore outperforms the base model on rotation-augmented datasets remarkably. \item With the supervision of MOFA, DBase overtakes the base model significantly, while still lagging behind DRKF because of the inherent nature of CNN.
+DRKF utilizes rotated kernels to enhance the representation ability for rotation invariance, therefore surpasses any other variants, including its teacher, MOFA. \end{itemize} To summarize, two components of DRKF, i.e. RKF and its teacher MOFA, all contribute to rotation invariance.